Rich Bickle: Career after NASCAR

 Bickle started the 2021 year racing a snowmobile in January at Eagle River, Wisconsin.
 He won the Outlaw 600 class feature at the Vintage World Championship Snowmobile Derby.
 After several years away from a major racing series, Bickle would return to run the 2021 ARCA Menards season opener at Daytona for Empire Racing.
 On May 2, 2021, Bickle won the annual Joe Shear Classic ARCA Midwest Tour race at Madison International Speedway.
 He won the Jim Sauter Classic ARCA Midwest race at Dells Raceway Park in early September.
 He was chasing the weekly Super Late Model season track championship at Slinger; on the following Sunday night he won the final race and finished second to Luke Fenhaus for the championship.
 At the time, he stated in an interview that he had raced at 226 race tracks.
 Bickle made his final career start at the 2021 Snowball Derby in early December.

+Bickle has been one of the most vocal figures pertaining to motorsports today, his main complaint being that young drivers pay for their rides.
+On one podcast from 2021, Bickle said "Everybody wrecks everybody.
+They drive through you, and it's because daddy pays the bill...they don't know how to fix the car.
+They have daddy's money pay for it and fix it."
+Bickle, a rags-to-riches racer, coined the term "daddy's credit card racers" to describe racers who he views have major funding behind them.
+Bickle was once quoted as saying "There's too many kids out there with daddy's credit card racing money.
+They don't know a damn lug nut from a steering wheel, but their dads have millions of dollars and it's the only reason they ever get a shot at it."
+He later said "Nowadays all you do is just buy your way in...The problem in NASCAR is that they control everything.
+They have done a great job of wrecking the sport as far as I’m concerned."
+Bickle also stated in a 2021 podcast after his Daytona ARCA race that racers coming up need to be "knocked upside the head a little bit and their parents should've done it when they were growing up."
+He later went onto say "on a computer game (young racers) just push reset and they go again.
+(In real life) when they wreck, they get out of the car, daddy pays for it, and they go again.
+It's frustrating...They look at me like I'm an antique and I look at them like snotnose brats who shouldn't be here.
+What pisses me off is as soon as they get out of the car, they're on their phones."